Overview

 Release time funding

 Release time funding is available to all ECEs who are eligible for professional development funding.
 ECEs can receive up to $2,387.50 per year as a study incentive to complete approved education and training, even if it occurs outside of scheduled work hours (for example, evenings or weekends).
-This allows ECEs to be paid for studying, completing post-secondary coursework and/or attending workshops that have been approved for professional development funding.
+This allows ECEs to be paid for studying, completing post-secondary coursework and/or attending workshops or conferences that have been approved for professional development funding.

 Table 4.
 Rate of payment to program per ECE